-As a result of his well-known book, Documentary Evidence, (14th ed now in preparation) which is regularly cited in court, Charles has been involved in many of the leading cases in relation to the law of documents, disclosure and legal professional privilege, Norwich Pharmacal and letters rogatory.
+As a result of his well-known book, Documentary Evidence, (14th ed to be published shortly) which is regularly cited in court, Charles has been involved in many of the leading cases in relation to the law of documents, disclosure and legal professional privilege, Norwich Pharmacal and letters rogatory.
 He has lectured on these topics for many years and on numerous occasions given affidavit expert evidence for foreign courts.

 Charles has had a practice in sports law for over 30 years and has argued cases involving almost every sport.
 Much has been in doping cases, in which he has been involved since the 1980s.
 Now most of his work in this area is as chair of arbitral, disciplinary or appeal panels.
 A former chair of the Bar Sports Law Group, since 2019 he has been worldwide chair of the World Athletics Disciplinary Panel, supervising and sitting on disciplinary matters across athletics.
-He is a chair of the UK National Anti-Doping Panel and a Tennis AntiCorruption Officer, handling betting and match fixing cases in tennis, and a chairman member of the FA Judicial Panel.
+He is a chair of the UK National Anti-Doping Panel and a Tennis Anti-Corruption Officer, handling betting and match fixing cases in tennis, and a chairman member of the FA Judicial Panel.
 Recent sports work as arbitrator includes Hassey v Kelechi Iheanacho concerning the management and transfer of the Leicester City striker.

 Charles is brought into competition and freedom of movement cases, for trials or court hearings for his advocacy experience.
-He is now instructed on the defendant side both in the ongoing Trucks litigation in the CAT.
+He is currently instructed on the defendant side both in the ongoing Trucks litigation and FX litigation.
 Competition Commission v Nutanix was the first reference under the new Hong Kong Competition Ordinance, and after a four week trial decided many of the important issues under that statute, as well as a prior decision in relation to privilege against self-incrimination under the ordinance.
 Charles is recommended in the top tier for Competition Law in the Asia-Pacific Legal 500.
 Apart from ongoing applications seeking CAT group action certification, Charles was involved in Emerald Supplies v British Airways.
 A number of the major competition cases he argued have involved horseracing, including Attheraces and Bookmakers Afternoon Greyhound Services.
 Viking, which ultimately went to the CJEU, is a leading case on freedom of establishment.